AndrewHarrisSPU/lift/README.md

 # Why `lift`?

-Loosely (and imprecisely) inspired by function lifting, `lift` intends to provide some glue for lifting in Go.
+Loosely (and imprecisely) inspired by notions of function lifting, `lift` intends to provide some glue for lifting in Go.
 The central idea of `lift` is type enumeration symbols - runtime values which predicate branching and matching logic over types.

 This overlaps with a number of existing mechanisms in Go, from type assertions to `reflect`. `lift` is distinguished by being